riblidezso/physdm/lab/01_unsup_clust.md

 4, More dimension reduction.
 Embed your data to 2 dimensions, and plot the data points (no need for colours etc), using
 * A, UMAP (Uniform Manifold Approximation and Projection) ( you will need to install it using `pip install --user umap-learn`
-* B, PCA (Pricipal Component Analysis), use the first two components
+* B, PCA (Principal Component Analysis), use the first two components
-* C, NNMF (Non-Negatvie Matrix Factorization, ofter called NMF)
+* C, NNMF (Non-Negative Matrix Factorization, ofter called NMF)
-* D, MDS (Multi dimensional scaling)
+* D, MDS (Multidimensional scaling)
 All the tools are available in scikit-learn expect for UMAP.